microsoft/UE4TelemetryVisualizer/docs/UE4_Instructions.md

     ![alt text](\images\heatmap.png)

-11. Value is what values within the events to use to generate the heatmap.
+11. Values represents the group of values you would like the heatmap to use.
 12. Type represents the type of heatmap you would like to generate.
     + *Population* combines events into physical groups and displays a heatmap of the number of each event within a given group.
     + *Population - Bar* does the same, but generates a 3D bar graph over the XY plane.